Arjit Taneja: Early life and education

-Taneja was born on 10 November 1992 and belongs to a Punjabi family.
+Taneja was born on 10 November 1992 in Delhi to Punjabi parents.
 He attended Modern School, Delhi and graduated with a BA degree in computer programming from Sri Guru Tegh Bahadur Khalsa College, University of Delhi.
 In 2012, Taneja moved from Delhi to Mumbai to begin his acting career.

 Career

 Career beginnings (2012–2014)

 In mid-2012, Taneja moved from Delhi to Mumbai and began his acting career in television.
 That same year, he got a role in Channel V India's V The Serial, produced by Ekta Kapoor.

 In 2013, he participated in MTV India MTV Splitsvilla 6.

 In 2014, he participated in Sony TV's Box Cricket League, the latter of which was his third with Kapoor.
 He was later seen in Bade Achhe Lagte Hain on Sony TV.

 Breakthrough and establishment (2014–present)

 Taneja's career finally saw a turning point in 2014, when he signed the parallel lead role of Purab Khanna in Zee TV popular daily show Kumkum Bhagya, created by Kapoor.
 He won the Best Supporting Actor award at the Zee Gold Awards.
 He left the show in 2016.

 Simultaneously along with Kumkum Bhagya, he was seen as Bilal Khan in another Ekta Kapoor production — Sony TV Pyaar Ko Ho Jaane Do in 2015.

 In 2016, he presented Zing Pyaar Tune Kya Kiya.